Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

-So far, it seems that Ca(BH$_4$)$_2$ in THF is a poor electrolyte, with only a small fraction of the salt concentration (3\%) present as charged species in the bulk, albeit with a noticeable enhancement to 10\% in the intermediate density layer (IDL).
+So far, it seems that Ca(BH$_4$)$_2$ in THF is a poor electrolyte, with only a small fraction of the salt concentration (2\% for both 0.12~M and 1.65~M) present as charged species in the bulk, albeit with a noticeable enhancement to 7\% in the IDL for a concentration of 0.12 M at OCP.
 Otherwise this electrolyte is dominated by neutral species (monomers and dimers).
-This is consistent with previous discussion of undissociated neutral species as dominant in Ca-based electrolytes with boron-containing anions\cite{forer-saboya2022}.
-However, the bulk free energy landscape (Fig.~\ref{fig:bulk} c) indicates that interconversion of species is possible (more details below) and some equilibrium exists between charged and neutral species.
+This is consistent with previous discussion of undissociated neutral species as dominant in Ca-based electrolytes with boron-containing anions~\cite{forer-saboya2022}.
+However, the bulk free energy landscape (Fig.~1 c) indicates that interconversion of species is possible (more details below) and some equilibrium exists between charged and neutral species.
 We explore the impact of biased/charged electrodes on the population of solutes by evenly distributing opposing charges on either face of the two-layer graphite electrode model, which, under periodic boundary conditions, polarizes the electrolyte.
-We considered two specific charge states with (1) 0.065 and (2) 0.13~e/nm$^2$.
-We estimated that these surface charge densities raise the Fermi level of a graphene model by 0.56 and 0.74 eV, respectively (see Sec.~\ref{sec:si-esm_graphene}).
-Screening at the interface by the solvent and electric double layer will result in a much smaller potential difference across the interface.
-A lower bound for this bias is 0.038 and 0.065 V, respectively, provided by the Grahame equation, assuming a simulated bulk concentration of 0.12~M.\cite{HJButt2006} (Note that at higher bulk concentrations, with a shorter Debye screening length, this estimated potential difference should be even smaller -- at 1.65~M~\cite{McClary2022} the calculation would indicate 0.01~V and 0.02~V, respectively).
-The larger of these electrode surface charge densities is not enough to draw monocations into the dense layer, which are held outside this region by a barrier of approximately 0.25 eV.
+We considered two specific charge states with (1) 0.065 and (2) 0.13~e/nm$^2$ (labeled CS1 and CS2, respectively).
+These surface charge densities correspond to potential differences of $-$0.26~V (CS1) and $-$0.42~V (CS2), calculated using our continuum model (see Methods) assuming a simulated bulk concentration of 0.12 M. (Note that at higher bulk concentrations, with a shorter Debye screening length, this estimated potential difference should be even smaller -- at 1.65 M: $-$0.20~V (CS1) and $-$0.35~V (CS2).)
+These potentials are sufficient to draw monocations into the dense layer.